labithiotis/localez/readme.md

 | integer | i | `zero`, `one`, `few`, `many`, `other` |
 | number | n | `zero`, `one`, `few`, `many`, `other` |

-In any type the second argument is the variable used for options, the variable is gained from the passed in object.
+In any `type` the second argument is always the variable used for options, the variable is gained from the passed in object.

 Anything inside an option is also parsed for locale expressions